Andrew Maynard (boxer): Amateur career

-Prior to competing in the United States Olympic Box-Offs, and since 1986, Maynard had won nine of ten boxing competitions — including the two national championships and an armed forces championship.
-Subsequently, and deservedly so, the determined 24-year-old had developed a reputation as one of the United States’ best amateur boxers at that point in time with a relatively limited but deceiving 35-5 amateur boxing record.
+Prior to competing in the United States Olympic Box-Offs, and since 1986, Maynard had won nine of ten boxing competitions – including the two national championships and an armed forces championship.
+Subsequently, and deservedly so, the determined 24-year-old had developed a reputation as one of the United States' best amateur boxers at that point in time with a relatively limited but deceiving 35–5 amateur boxing record.

-Maynard went on to win the Light Heavyweight Gold Medal for the United States at the 1988 Summer Olympics in Seoul, South Korea — averaging an overwhelming 150 punches per round and culminating in the shutout of Nurmagomed Shanavazov, his Russian opponent, on points in the gold medal bout.
-He dedicated his gold medal win in honor of his father, Theodore “Slim” Maynard.
+Maynard went on to win the Light Heavyweight Gold Medal for the United States at the 1988 Summer Olympics in Seoul, South Korea – averaging an overwhelming 150 punches per round and culminating in the shutout of Nurmagomed Shanavazov, his Russian opponent, on points in the gold medal bout.
+He dedicated his gold medal win in honor of his father, Theodore "Slim" Maynard.

 This was a rematch between Maynard and Shanavazov, who competed against each other in the U.S.-U.S.S.R.
-Heavyweight Invitational held in June of 2017 in Richmond, Virginia.
-In their first encounter, an action-packed battle, Maynard beat Shanavazov by a 2-1 decision.
+Heavyweight Invitational held in June 1987 in Richmond, Virginia.
+In their first encounter, an action-packed battle, Maynard beat Shanavazov by a 2–1 decision.
 And in Shanavazov, the American beat an opponent who was the European champion and the World Cup champion in 1985 as well as the Goodwill Games champion in 1986.

 Going on to obtain the highest prize in amateur boxing in Seoul was an amazing achievement for a boxer who picked up the gloves to train only four years earlier.
+In his four scheduled bouts, Maynard stopped two opponents and won by unanimous decision twice.